Want to do Victoria on a budget? Explore our list of 27 free things to do in Victoria BC:

 Memorial Park in Esquimalt is the place to be on Tuesday evenings from mid June until the end of July for the free Memorial Park Music Fest.
 Expect to be entertained by live music and find local food vendors with a variety of multicultural snacks and beverages for purchase.

-May 8 -10, 2020 are the dates for this years Buccaneer Days taking place at Bullen Park in Esquimalt.
+Buccaneer Days is a highly anticipated festival that normally takes place in early May at Bullen Park in Esquimalt.
+Like so many events, the 2021 edition will likely not happen this year due to Covid-19.
+We're all crossing our fingers for 2022!
 Unlike many small fairs, there is no gate charge making this another terrific free thing to do in Victoria BC with your family.

 Located just minutes from the Inner Harbour and with over 200 acres of parkland, manicured gardens, play structures and sporting fields, there truly is something for everyone at Beacon Hill Park.
-Two highlights though are the free-roaming peacocks and the children’s petting zoo (admission by donation to the zoo).
+Two highlights though are the free-roaming peacocks and the children’s petting zoo (admission by donation to the zoo.
+As of early April 2021, the zoo is not yet open to the public due to the pandemic.

 The Esquimalt Adventure Park is one of the newest children’s parks in the region and it is attracting a lot of attention for the quality and variety of structures for kids to play on.
-Add to that the spectacular splash pad and you’ve got a recipe for fun.
+Add to that the spectacular splash pad and you’ve got a recipe for fun things to do in Victoria BC.
 The park is located beside the Esquimalt Rec Centre and is open year-round with the splash pad being operational May through September, weather permitting.

 Across from the Breakwater District in James Bay is a very short street packed with enormous fun.
 Along the boulevard the property owners have created amazing little vignettes featuring fairy doors and gnome homes.
 It will only take a short time to stroll this street and you are guaranteed to smile the entire time.